 Many military skills, such as discipline, commitment, integrity, punctuality, presentation, ability to work under pressure, long hours, security awareness, and ability to take orders are often sought after by employers and are quite easily transferable to the superyacht industry.

 We have helped many ex-forces personnel move into the superyacht industry and other maritime sectors.
-We can advise on how to obtain the LIA, as well as assist with the 'interpretation' of it.
-The latter sounds simple but can be occasionally a daunting task.

 The next steps to working on a superyacht: